nickbdyer/takeaway/README.md

 This challenge demonstrates use of OOD, OOP, Ruby, RSpec, Gems(Guard, Twilio)

-Update 8 Nov 21:30:
+Update 9 Nov 13:00:

-There is an increasing similarity between the Menu and Order classes.
-There may be an opportunity to extract methods into a Module.
+The takeaway class is taking on more responsibilities.
+It is becoming clear that this class needs to orchestra a lot of the functionality.

 Challenge
 ---------
-- [ ] list of dishes with prices
+- [x] list of dishes with prices
 - [ ] placing the order by giving the list of dishes, their quantities and a number that should be the exact total.
 If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
 Your order was placed and will be delivered before 18:52".
-- [ ] The text sending functionality should be implemented using Twilio API.
+- [x] The text sending functionality should be implemented using Twilio API.
 You'll need to register for it.
 It’s free.
-- [ ] Use twilio-ruby gem to access the API
+- [x] Use twilio-ruby gem to access the API
-- [ ] Use a Gemfile to manage your gems
+- [x] Use a Gemfile to manage your gems
 - [ ] Make sure that your Takeaway class is thoroughly tested and that you use mocks and/or stubs, as necessary to not to send texts when your tests are run
 - [ ] However, if your Takeaway class is loaded into IRB and the order is placed, the text should actually be sent